-As safety experts continue to raise awareness about the dangers of texting and driving, the trend has grown and expanded to the point that may drivers are doing much more than just sending a text message while behind the wheel.
+As safety experts continue to raise awareness about the dangers of texting and driving, the trend has grown and expanded to the point that many drivers are doing much more than just sending a text message while behind the wheel.

 If you have been injured or lost a loved one in an accident caused by a distracted driver, you may be entitled to compensation.
 Contact our experienced team of Las Vegas car accident lawyers today to learn more.

-Many motorists are also using countless social media apps like Snapchat, Facebook, Twitter, YouTube, Instagram and now the ever-popular smartphone game Pokémon Go.
+Many motorists are also using countless social media apps like Snapchat, Facebook, Twitter, YouTube, Instagram, and now the ever-popular smartphone game Pokémon Go.

 Despite 46 states and the District of Columbia that have put into place laws banning texting and driving, the problem of using a cellphone while behind the wheel continues to grow.

 According to a recent survey conducted by Liberty Mutual Insurance and Students Against Destructive Decisions (SADD), almost 70 percent of the 2,500 teens who participated in the study say they use smartphone apps while driving.

 When asked to rank the behaviors they consider to be most dangerous for teen drivers, 29 percent stated that drunk-driving was the most dangerous, followed by 25 percent who said writing or sending a text message was most dangerous.
 Only six percent believed that looking at or posting to social media was the most dangerous activity a teen can engage in while behind the wheel.

 Another survey sponsored by the National Safety Council found that 74 percent of the 2,400 drivers of all ages interviewed said they use Facebook while driving.
 Another 37 percent admitted to using Twitter, 35 percent to using YouTube, and 33 percent to using Instagram while driving.